osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 SdsStreamViewMap
 ----------

-When a SdsStreamView is added, Sds defines a plan mapping.
-Plan details are retrieved as a SdsStreamViewMap.
+When an SdsStreamView is added, Sds defines a plan mapping.
+Plan details are retrieved as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.

 The following table shows the SdsStreamViewMap fields.
 The SdsStreamViewMap cannot be written to Sds,